 Community Service and Tutoring

 The Work-Study Job Directory lists community service positions on campus and with off-campus nonprofit organizations.
-If you are interested in a community service position that is not listed, discuss it with the Work-Study Manager.
+If you are interested in a community service position that is not listed, feel free to reach out.
+Please include the organization’s website.

 Several community service tutoring options are available through the Boston University Work-Study program, including: